-On this webpage, you find all information on my course on Stochastic Processes held in the winter term 2017/18 at the University of Trier.
+On this webpage, you find all information pertaining to my course on Stochastic Processes held in the winter term 2018/19 at the University of Trier.

 The lectures take place on

-Exercise sheets are generally uploaded every Thursday and are due on Thursday at 13:45 of the following week.
+Exercise sheets are generally uploaded every Tuesday and are due on Tuesday of the following week.
 You can submit your solutions in groups of 2-3 in the post box E14 on the ground floor of building E.

 To qualify for the final exam, you are required to attain at least 50% of the points on the exercise sheets and be able to demonstrate in the exercise classes that you have fully understood the solutions that your group has handed in.
-The dates for the exams are
+The exam dates are

-Please register for the exam both with Ms. Karpa (E 111) as well as through Porta.
+Please register in time for the exam both with Ms. Karpa (E 113) as well as through Porta.

 Lecture Notes and Slides